tom-howard/ros2/docs/com2009/assignment1/part6.md

     1. The robot **stops** turning as soon as it determines that the pillar is situated directly in front of it (determined using the `cy` component of the blue blob centroid).
     1. The robot then **waits** for a while and then starts to turn again.
     1. The whole process repeats until it finds the blue pillar once again.
 1. Run the node as it is to see this in action.
-Observe the messages that are printed to the terminal throughout execution.
+Observe the log messages as they are printed to the terminal throughout execution.
-1. **Your task** is to then modify the node so that it stops in front of *every coloured pillar* in the arena (there are four in total).
+1. **Your task** is to then modify the node so that it stops in front of *every coloured pillar* in the arena (there are four in total, each of a different colour, as you know).
 For this, you may need to use some of the methods that you have explored in the previous exercises.
     1. You might first want to use some of the methods that we used to obtain and analyse some images from the robot's camera:
-        1. Use the `turtlebot3_teleop` node to manually move the robot, making it look at every coloured pillar in the arena individually.
+        1. Use the `teleop_keyboard` node to manually move the robot, making it look at every coloured pillar in the arena individually.
         1. Run the `object_detection.py` node that you developed in the previous exercise to capture an image, crop it, save it to the filesystem and then feed this cropped image into the `image_colours.py` node from the `tuos_examples` package ([as you did earlier](#img_cols_node))
         1. From the plot that is generated by the `image_colours.py` node, determine some appropriate HSV thresholds to apply for each coloured pillar in the arena.
     1. Once you have the right thresholds, then you can add these to your `colour_search.py` node so that it has the ability to detect *every* pillar in the same way that it currently detects the blue one.